ranga27/shipment-client-api/README.md

 ## Backlog/Roadmap
 - Updating an existing package within a shipment
 - Updating vehicle type in a shipment & associated validations
+- Setting up the HTTP server and the REST API

 ## TODO
 - [ ] Error Handling